Andicuri Beach, Aruba

 Aruba Highlights in a Day

-Once we left behind the colorful facades of Oranjestad and the city center filled with bars, restaurants, shops, and a beautiful promenade stretching along the coast, we headed toward the northwest of the island and reached our first stop: Eagle Beach.
+After leaving behind the colorful streets of Oranjestad, filled with bars, restaurants, shops, and a beautiful coastline promenade, we headed northwest to our first stop: Eagle Beach.

 Fofoti tree on Eagle Beach Aruba

-The water at Palm Beach is clear, warm, and beautiful, although the beach itself is crowded and packed with tourists from hotel resorts.
-We accessed the beach passing through one of the hotel resorts (I can’t remember which one exactly, but there are many of them offering direct access to the beach).
+The water at Palm Beach is clear, warm, and beautiful, though the beach is more crowded, with many tourists from the nearby resorts.
+We accessed the beach through one of the hotel resorts (I don’t recall which one, but there are many with direct beach access).

-Here we took a 30-minute swim break and enjoyed Captain Morgan rum cocktails.
-At Palm Beach, you can find everything you need, from beach beds and cabanas to the fancy beach bars and watersports.
-Be careful though, because prices here can be quite high!
+We took a 30-minute swim break and enjoyed Captain Morgan rum cocktails.
+Palm Beach has everything you could need, from beach beds and cabanas to trendy bars and watersports.
+Just be aware—prices here can be quite high!

 Palm Beach in Aruba, the view from a beach bar

-After a refreshing break, we continued our trip to the north of the island and after a 15-minute ride, we reached the California Lighthouse, one of Aruba highlights.
+After a refreshing break, we continued our trip north and, just 15 minutes later, reached the California Lighthouse, one of Aruba’s top highlights.

-It was named after the steamship California which sunk nearby in 1891.
-The lighthouse was constructed decades later on a high seaside elevation and today offers the best 360-degree view of the whole island.
+The lighthouse was named after the steamship California, which sank nearby in 1891.
+Built decades later on a high seaside elevation, it now offers stunning 360-degree views of the entire island.

 Enjoying cocktails with friends in front of the California Lighthouse Aruba

-After visiting California Lighthouse we drove southeast to our next stop: Alto Vista Chapel – a must-see attraction for all visitors coming to Aruba.
-It is 10 kilometers away from California Lighthouse and it took us approximately 20 minutes to drive there.
+After visiting California Lighthouse, we drove southeast to our next stop: Alto Vista Chapel, a must-see attraction for anyone visiting Aruba.
+Located 10 kilometers from the lighthouse, the drive took us about 20 minutes.

 The street stall In front Alto Vista chapel in Aruba where you can buy refreshments